 Why does fintech thought leadership matter?

-1. Research Audience Goals
+1. Research Your Audience First

 - how much they understand about the topic